-Sheena Bora trial: Friday fracas in court
+Sheena Bora Trial: Friday fracas in court

 Momentarily there was an almost celebratory sense of relief in the room that two witnesses had finished their stints in the witness box.

-Then began a noisy, fish-market-style quarrel, refereed by an unruffled Judge Jagdale, between the defence and prosecution lawyers.
+Then began a noisy quarrel, refereed by an unruffled Judge Jagdale, between the defence and prosecution lawyers.

 Noise levels began to climb and everyone else in the room stared agape as the fracas escalated, including the trio of accused at the back.